-Our memory is a flexible ever changing entity that is added to and altered as we have new experiences.
+Our memory is a flexible ever-changing entity that is added to and altered as we have new experiences.
 It is not, as some believe, a recorded narrative of events somewhat like a video recording where all details are exactly as they happened.

-In this research the ease at which these students internalized the false events and then began to report them as true memories, fully believing it themselves, shows how vulnerable the human memory is to suggestion.
-What this current research highlights is how easily false memories can be implanted.
+In this research, the ease at which these students internalized the false events and then began to report them as true memories, fully believing it themselves, shows how vulnerable the human memory is to suggestion.
+What this current research highlights, is how easily false memories can be implanted.
 If young healthy adults with no history of mental illness, developmental issues or substance abuse can create false memories of a crime so easily, those who have such issues are likely to be even more susceptible to the creation of false memories of a crime.

 The key to such creation of false memories is that in both Shaw and Porters research and the Loftus research, the researchers were friendly and kind to the participants.
-There were no harsh interview techniques, no threats or scare tactics used at all, and still the participants internalized these suggestions to the point they were convinced they had actually happened and were adding in their own details – all of which were entirely untrue.
+There were no harsh interview techniques, no threats or scare tactics used at all, and still, the participants internalized these suggestions to the point they were convinced they had actually happened and were adding in their own details – all of which were entirely untrue.

 “…But, at the very least, this research calls into question whether we should be putting so much weight on any memory in court”—especially in the absence of corroborating proof.
 It’s sort of a reality check.”

-In police interrogations in many countries, including the United States, police are allowed to lie to suspects within an interview.
+In police interrogations in many countries, including the United States, police are allowed to lie to suspects in an interview.
 They can tell them something has happened when it hasn’t, that they have evidence when they don’t and for some, these lies can be enough to make them question themselves as to what they may have done.

 When an innocent individual is in a police interview room being accused of a terrible crime they can be understandably panicked.
 This leaves them even more vulnerable to suggestion where their thinking process can start to change from ‘what if I did do what they saying I did?’ to ‘I did do what they are saying I did.’

-Martin Tankleff was 17 years old in 1988 when he awoke one morning to find his parents had been brutally attacked inside their home.
+Martin Tankleff was 17-years-old in 1988 when he awoke one morning to find his parents had been brutally attacked inside their home.
 His mother had been stabbed to death and his father lay wounded and unconscious.
 Martin Tankleff frantically called the police to request help.
 Police were suspicious of the young lad being the only other family member in the house at the time of the attacks.

-During a five hour interrogation, police told Martin his father had woken and had told them Martin had attacked him and murdered his mother.
+During a five-hour interrogation, police told Martin his father had woken and had told them Martin had attacked him and murdered his mother.
 This was entirely untrue.
 Martin Tankleff’s father had died shortly after emergency services had arrived, never regaining consciousness.

 In reality, his confession was based on false memories after police interviewers made enough suggestions of events and introduced false evidence of his father’s statement.
 Martin Tankleff was innocent.
 He went on to be convicted of double murder and spent the next 17 years in prison before the real attackers were found and he was released.
 Lying to a suspect during police interviews is a very dangerous tactic.